smautner/dirtyopts/README.md

 from dirtyopts import parse

 doc = '''
-#--argname type[+ for list] [default]  [doublespace -> comment]
+#--NAMEOFTHING TYPE[+ for list] [DEFAULT] [assert ALLOWED VALUES]  [comment after 2 spaces :)]
 --intarg int+ 3 4 5  i am a comment
+--mystring str be assert mystring musst be one of these

-# nodefault means the default of the type
+# no default value means the default of the type
 --strarg str  ->''

+'''

+other_behaviour = '''
+# you can parse the args with multiple doc strings, as unknown args are ignored
+--intarg2 int

+# -h and --help will print this string

+# giving w1 as first arg will trigger verbose mode for the parsing

 # you need to provide a string for bool arguments because where is no special treatment for them
 >>>myprog --boolarg True
 '''

-doc2 = '''
-# i ignore unknown args so multiple args opbjects can be created neatly
---intargford2 int

-# also giving w1 as an arg will trigger verbose mode

---mystring str asd assert str musst be one of theese

-'''

 args = parse(doc)
-args2 = parse(doc2)
+args2 = parse(other_behaviour)
 ```